March 10, 2026 · Benjamin J. Treger

 Write Down What Happened

-While the details are fresh, write a timeline.
+While the details are fresh, write a detailed timeline.
 When did the problems start?
+What event or action preceded the change in your employer’s behavior?
 What did you report, and to whom?
 How did your employer respond?
+Were there any witnesses to key conversations or incidents?
 What reason did they give for the termination?
-Who was in the room?
-The more specific you are now, the stronger your account will be later.
+Who was in the room when they told you?
+Did the reason match what you had been told previously about your performance?
+Did anything about the process feel unusual or inconsistent with how other employees were treated?

 File for Unemployment